donders-research-data-management/rdm-wiki/rdm-wiki/en/development/vocabularies.md

 External contents are objects (e.g. data, publications) of which the contents are not stored in the RDM system.
 Instead, they are referred by _identifiers_.

 An identifier is a string (or serial number).
 It is only relevant to certain identifier organisation (i.e. scheme).
 To make the identifier meaningful, the identifier scheme should also be provided as part of the identifier.
-It implies that the identifier is in fact a [_Combinatory Attribute_](collection_attributes.md#Combinatory_attributes) attribute.
+It implies that the identifier is in fact a [_Combinatory Attribute_](collection_attributes.md#Combinatory_attributes).

 To avoid ambiguity, widely-used identifier schemes are provided as a well-defined controlled vocabulary.
 It allows certain features to be built around, e.g. resolving identifiers to URL's to which the content can be obtained, or employ a scheme-specific validation on the identifier.